 Spanish and Mediterranean Examples

 - In Asterix in Spain, Asterix visits Spain, where several jokes are made about the supposed Spanish laziness.
 At one point, for instance, they travel over a bad road.
 Asterix complains about it, but his Spanish companion tells him: "Yeah, it's bad now, but in a few years you'll see it will be much better."
 As he says this there is one Spaniard calmly working on the road, all by himself.
-The underlying joke is that even today Spanish roads are still bad and the authors suggest it is because the Spaniards are just too lazy to do something about it.
+The underlying joke is that even today Spanish roads are still bad (the comic lampooned the then-new social phenomenon of French families going on vacation in Spain) and the authors suggest it is because the Spaniards are just too lazy to do something about it.